WeblateOrg/weblate/docs/workflows.rst

 Needs editing
     Translation needs editing, this is usually the result of a source string change.
-    The translation is stored in the file, depending on the file format it might be marked as needing edit (for example fuzzy flag).
+    The translation is stored in the file, depending on the file format it might be marked as needing edit (for example as it gets a fuzzy flag).
 Waiting for review
-    Translation is done, but not reviewed.
+    Translation is made, but not reviewed.
 It is stored in the file as a valid translation.
 Approved
     Translation has been approved in the review.
 It can no longer be changed by